duxingzhe/OpenCV-doc-Translation/Introduction.md

 ```

 Ptr<T> encapsulates a pointer to a T instance and a reference counter associated with the pointer.
 See the cv::Ptr description for details.

+Automatic Allocation of the Output Data

+OpenCV deallocates the memory automatically, as well as automatically allocates the memory for output function parameters most of the time.
+So, if a function has one or more input arrays (cv::Mat instances) and some output arrays, the output arrays are automatically allocated or reallocated.
+The size and type of the output arrays are determined from the size and type of input arrays.
+If needed, the functions take extra parameters that help to figure out the output array properties.